SRSG-Workshops/spreadsheets/_episodes/00-intro.md

 - Statistics
 - Plotting

+However, the intricacies of spreadsheets often make it hard to reproduce analyses done in spreadsheets, or to spot and correct errors.
+Sometimes this is due to human errors (you will learn how to avoid some of them); at other times it is due to the spreadsheet programme itself (e.g. [20% of genetics papers contain errors due to Excel converting gene names to calendar dates](https://www.theverge.com/2020/8/6/21355674/human-genes-rename-microsoft-excel-misreading-dates)).
-However, think how many times have you accidentally done something in a spreadsheet that made you frustrated?
+Have you event accidentally done something in a spreadsheet that made you frustrated?

 ## Problems with spreadsheets